winterkami/AESbin/README.md

 ### Chenxuan Jin
 ## Features

-1. User Content Submission and Dynamic URL Generation (Enlai Li)
+1. User Content Submission and Dynamic URL Generation

    - Each user submission is assigned a unique identifier `id` generated using a secure random algorithm.
    - All submitted content is stored in a MySQL database.
 The database ensures data persistence and allows for retrieval of content using the unique `id`.